 Hybrids with flower diameters of about 10 cm are regarded here as a separate clematis group-- the 'middle-sized clematis.'
-Their magnificent flowers are just as beautiful as those of the large-flowered hybrids, and the flowering lasts longer.
-According to the rule of thumb "the smaller the flower, the more robust the plant," these clematis hybrids are also less susceptible to disease and less maintenance-intensive, and therefore often better suited as façade plants.
-In this sense, they are a transition to the clematis viticella group.
-Please note that while some of these clematis only need a small trellis, some can grow to over 4 metres high.
+Their flowers are often just as beautiful as those of the large-flowered hybrids, and the flowering lasts longer.
+According to the rule of thumb "the smaller the flower, the more robust the plant," these clematis hybrids are also less susceptible to disease and less maintenance-intensive, and therefore often better suited as facade plants.
+In this sense, they are a bridge to the clematis viticella group.
+Please note that while some of these clematis only need a small trellis, some can grow over 4 metres high.
 For available varieties / prices, see the overview.

-These clematis thrive in partial shade; avoid hot southeast or west facing walls!
-They require humus-rich, fresh, well-drained soil with no standing water, as sheltered from the wind as possible.
+These clematis thrive in partial shade, so avoid hot southeast or west facing walls.
+They require humus-rich, fresh, well-draining soil with no standing water, as sheltered from the wind as possible.
 The trunk base must be in shade.
 Plant them 1 - 2.5 m apart and position the root ball 10 cm below ground level.
 Use a 12 litre pot if you are potting the plant.
-The available varieties can be found in the overview.
+Available varieties can be found in the overview.

-For these clematis, choose a tightly arranged (closely-meshed) pattern with a 25 cm to 35 cm grid, with vertical axes dominating so that the shape resembles "standing rectangles" rather than squares.
+For these clematis, choose a tightly arranged (closely-meshed) pattern with 25 - 35 cm grid spacing, with vertical axes dominating so that you've got standing rectangles rather than squares.
 See the bottom of the page for a table with suitable designs.
 Our wire rope trellis 5050 with steel rods is a good choice.
-Easy systems ("Basic" and "Basic-S"), as well as "Mini" or Light can be used, but the medium range allows optimal development of the plants, especially if mildew or clematis wilt are an issue.
-Our Heavy / Massive versions provide more wall distance and so give the plant more space with a bigger distance to the wall, which helps prevent clematis wilt and mildew.
+Easy systems ("Basic" and "Basic-S"), as well as "Mini" or Light can be used, but Medium systems allow optimal development of the plants, especially if mildew or clematis wilt are an issue.
+Our Heavy / Massive versions provide more wall distance and so give the plant more space, helping to prevent clematis wilt and mildew.